-&lt;sup>349 See Kissinger v.
-Reporters Comm. for Freedom of the Press, 445 U.S. 136, 150 (1980) (internal quotation marks and exemptions are "exclusive," agency records are "improperly" withheld when an agency refuses to disclose requested records that are not protected by an applicable exemption.
-Yet the Court has also held that an agency's decision to withhold a record is not "improper" if a court order prohibits the agency from disclosing the record.
-Further, in Kissinger v.
+agency refuses to disclose requested records that are not protected by an applicable exemption.
+At the same time, the Court has also held that an agency's decision to withhold a record is not "improper" if a court order prohibits the agency from disclosing the record.
+Heat records are not "kissinger v.
 Reporters Committee for Freedom of the Press, the Court held that records are not "withheld" under § 552(a)(4)(B) if, before a request was filed, the records were "removed from the possession of the agency."
-The Court did not answer whether an agency "withholds" a record when it "purposefully route[s] a document out of agency possession in order to circumvent a FOIA request."353 However, as one court has explained, "an agency's FOIA obligations might extend to documents that are not in the agency's immediate custody or control . . . when there is evidence to suggest that the requested records are outside of the agency's control precisely because the agency has attempted to shield its records from search or disclosure under the FOIA."354
+The Court did not answer whether an agency "withholds" a record when it "purposefully route[s] a document out of agency possession in order to circumvent a FOIA request."
+As one court has explained, however, "an agency's FOIA obligations might extend to documents that are not in the agency's immediate custody or control ... when there is evidence to suggest that the requested records are outside of the agency's control precisely because the agency has attempted to shield its records from search or disclosure under the FOIA."
+397

 An improper withholding is not limited to those situations in which an agency explicitly rejects a FOIA request or fails to respond to a request.
-For example, an inadequate search for responsive records is also an improper withholding.
-355 (The requirement that an agency conduct an adequate search is discussed above.)
+An inadequate search for responsive records is also an improper withholding.